peterius/Xiaomi_Kernel_OpenSource/readme.md

 I used the linaro compiler chain, there's a little build script I put in the directory there, no silly repo nonsense, or other trees, etc..
 It's just a kernel.

-I've set it up to do something like **cat Image.gz *.dtb > Imagedtb* since the kernel make scripts weren't really compiling the open firmware device blobs.
+I've set it up to do something like cat Image.gz *.dtb > Imagedtb* since the kernel make scripts weren't really compiling the open firmware device blobs.

 The device blobs themselves I stripped from the provided-with-phone boot.img kernel with https://github.com/dianlujitao/split-appended-dtb

 Making the recovery image which I used to boot without overwriting the boot/system images on the phone, (although somehow it messed up my primary boot anyway, probably thinks that something has been altered) was done with scripts from my incomplete https://github.com/peterius/LFM and the android mkbootimg python script...
 I think it likes the word "ANDROID" at the start or something

 ## Last notes:

+boot_delay=500 to read messages

 I hope this is useful to someone and will add more when I get it working better.